Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	Our original plan was to get data for the specific location and day of each home sale using an API call from Open Weather Map.
 Historical data was unavailable without a paid subscription.
 This was true of many other weather websites as well.

-•	Weather data was scraped from the following website: https://www.usclimatedata.com/climate/indiana/united-states/3184
+•	Weather data was scraped from the following website: [US Climate Data](https://www.usclimatedata.com/climate/indiana/united-states/3184 "US Climate Data")

 •	ChromeDriver was used to collect html data from the website and BeautifulSoup was used to extract parts of the data that we needed.